Tag Archive for: Autism Spectrum Disorder

 Teaching Action Labels to Children with Autism

-What are action labels?
+What are Action Labels?

-• having a daily routine
+• Follows a daily routine

 Teaching Action Labels to Children with Autism